hardwario/website/content/chester/_index.en.md

 title: CHESTER
 menu:
 weight: 100
-meta_title: The most versatile NB-IoT gateway - CHESTER by HARDWARIO
+meta_title: Multipurpose IoT LPWAN (NB-IoT/LoRa) Hub - CHESTER by HARDWARIO
-meta_description: A multi-purpose IoT gateway CHESTER can measure and transfer any data from various sources and interfaces through the fastest growing LPWAN Narrowband IoT and can run on a battery for up to 5 years.
+meta_description: The platform features position tracking module, LPWAN connectivity and robust operation in te harsh environmental conditions.
+The platform is extensible with external sensors and interfaces.
+Full customization of the device is possible.
+The battery life-span is up to 5 years.
 ---